0x1d/farbgeber/README.md

 - send the colors either as RGB array or Hex
 - MsgFlo support dropped for now (will be added again maybe)
 - some refactoring for customization and Python3 support

+MQTT support will probably be removed again as broadcasting messages can easily be piped in CLI to mosquitto_pub.

 ## Getting Started
 Create a .env file and configure your environment